There are two often misunderstood and confusing terms; Bounce and Exit Rate.

 The bounce rate for a single-page website is always 100%, and it is the same as the exit rate.
 This is because the user has no option but to return to the browser or navigate to a web page of another website.

 Pageview Bounce Rate

 This metric is the most common and widely used.
-It shows you how many people click on your page but then leave without ever getting to see any of your content besides the one they landed on or without scrolling.
+It shows you how many people click on your page/blog post but then leave without ever getting to see any of your content besides the one they landed on or without scrolling.

 Pageview Bounce Rate measures the percentage of users who exit after visiting only one page.

 High Exit Rate: High Exit Rate measures the percentage of users who leave your site after visiting only one page but still manage to click on links or interact with other elements on that page.

 Funnel exits: The pages that were browsed after a visitor exited the funnel are displayed in the funnel exits.
 This usually indicates that someone exited your funnel in the middle using the navigation element or another link on the page to navigate to another page on your site.

 For example, if someone gets stuck on your homepage and doesn't navigate to another page for 30 seconds (that's one funnel exit), then it will be counted as an exit from that page even though the visitor didn't leave yet.